 The most important aspect of a scuba BCD is the air bladder.
 The air bladder is like a sack that holds air.
 How much air is inside the air bladder influences how buoyant you are.
 In other words, whether you float up or sink further down depends on how much air is inside the bladder.
 Learn how to master your buoyancy here.

 Increasing the air inside your bladder creates a greater upward force so you rise up or float.
 Decreasing the air inside your bladder increases the downward force which makes you sink down.
-The precise spot of the air bladder depends on the type of BCD.
+The precise spot of the air bladder depends on the type of device.
 The air bladders are usually located around the waist of the diver or on their back.

 2. Power Inflator and Manual Inflator